WebMD says results to top previous forecast as sales improve

-Health information provider WebMD Health Corp (WBMD.O) said it expected its quarterly results to top its earlier forecast due to an improvement in sales, sending the company's shares up as much as 13 percent in premarket trading.
+April 14 Health information provider WebMD Health Corp said it expected its quarterly results to top its earlier forecast due to an improvement in sales, sending the company's shares up as much as 13 percent in premarket trading.

 WebMD said its earnings before interest, taxes, non-cash and other items in the first quarter ended March would be slightly above the high end of its previously forecast range of $28.5 million to $30.5 million.